- Areas to visit

 - Things to do

 For further information visit the Discover Dartmoor website.

-Dartmoor is not just about the landscape, the ponies or the dramatic granite tors.
+The Greater Dartmoor area is not just about the landscape, the ponies or the dramatic granite tors.
 There’s plenty of heritage and history to discover, going all the way back to Neolithic times and throughout the ages.
 Dartmoor encourages you to get out and about, to explore and discover its secret places and hidden gems.
 This living, breathing, working landscape is as rich and as fascinating now as it was hundreds of years ago, and those who live and work on the moor are determined that, with care and a sense of stewardship, the future of Dartmoor is both sustainable and green.
 From ancient woodland to tradition, folklore and farming on horseback, Dartmoor has it all.

 Leading the way for the arts, all things organic, a haven for literary greats and explorers, you will be walking in some awesome footsteps.
 Dartmoor served as the inspiration for Conan Doyle’s classic Sherlock Holmes tale The Hound of the Baskervilles and has also played a significant role in modern cinema, acting as the backdrop for the blockbusting film War Horse.

 Dartmoor has the largest number of archaeological remains in Europe.
 So if it is stone circles, menhirs, stone crosses and ancient villages that get you excited, look no further.

 Dartmoor is home to all manner of wildlife, and various parts of the moor have been designated as Special Areas of Conservation.
 From the native Dartmoor ponies wandering the moor, to rare butterflies, birds, bees and even the occasional ‘Beast of Dartmoor’ - there’s every type of wildlife to be found on Dartmoor.